 - Snooker Table

-The heart of the hotel is the pink and grey lava stone Baroque villa.
-Upstairs, to the back, is show-stopper Suite Amabile, which has an oval bath, bare stone walls, a fabulous fireplace, a bathroom in the eaves and views of Mt Etna.
+Monaci delle Terre Nere has expanded over the years and now comprises 27 rooms, suites and villas.
+The heart of the hotel is the pink and grey lava stone Baroque villa which houses suites such as show-stopper Suite Amabile, which has an oval bath, bare stone walls, a fabulous fireplace, a bathroom in the eaves and views of Mt Etna.

 Wherever located, all rooms exhibit the same intelligent design touch that includes smart lamps and comfortable kingsize beds dressed in organic-cotton linens.
 Contemporary bathrooms (some with bathtubs, others with walk-in showers) have hairdryers, robes and organic toiletries.
 We were impressed with the selection of Guido Coffa wines and snacks in the minibars.